monadicus/snarkOS/README.md

 ### 3.2.1 Enable Validator Telemetry Metrics (Optional)

-You can optionally enable validator telemetry to track participation in consensus.
-This is controlled via the telemetry feature flag and can be enabled in one of two ways:
+Validator telemetry allows you to track participation in consensus.
+This is optional and can be enabled using the `telemetry` feature flag.

-Once enabled, telemetry metrics are exposed through:
+Once enabled, telemetry metrics are available through:

 1. Node logs
 2. REST API endpoints